Patent Foramen Ovale

 English

-Tanvir Bajwa is an Interventional Cardiologist in Milwaukee, Wisconsin.
+Tanvir Bajwa is an Interventional Cardiologist practicing medicine in Milwaukee, Wisconsin.
 Dr. Bajwa is rated as a Distinguished provider by MediFind in the treatment of Patent Foramen Ovale.
-His top areas of expertise are Aortic Valve Stenosis, Patent Foramen Ovale, Atrial Septal Defect (ASD), Transcatheter Aortic Valve Replacement (TAVR), and Aortic Valve Replacement.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Aortic Valve Stenosis, Patent Foramen Ovale, Atrial Septal Defect (ASD), Aortic Valve Replacement, and Transcatheter Aortic Valve Replacement (TAVR).
+Dr. Bajwa is board certified in American Board Of Internal Medicine, Cardiovascular Disease.

 What is the outlook (prognosis) for Patent Foramen Ovale?